zinserjan/mocha-webpack/CONTRIBUTING.md

   $ npm link mocha-webpack
   ```

-1. If your using webpack 2, you need to configure loader resolution in your webpack config, like below
+1. You need to configure loader resolution in your webpack config, like below
   ```js
   var path = require('path');